-- In order to maximize the usage you get out of your diamond microdermabrasion tips, be sure to cleanse them properly with an ultrasonic jewelry cleaner or with a professional jeweler.
+- In order to maximize the usage, you get out of your diamond microdermabrasion tips, be sure to cleanse them properly with an ultrasonic jewelry cleaner or with a professional jeweler.

 Magnasonic Ultrasonic Polishing Jewelry Cleaner ($34.99)

-This at-home device offers, close to a professional level of cleaning (42,000 cycle ultrasonic energy) in a short amount of time.
+This at-home device offers, close to a professional level of cleaning (42,000 cycles ultrasonic energy) in a short amount of time.
 With a 600 ml stainless cleansing tank, it fits a variety of different sized items and operates quietly.
 For an extra boost, reviewers recommend adding some jewelry cleanser or regular dish-washing detergent.

 AT-HOME DIAMOND MICRODERMABRASION PROCESS